30 (album): Writing and recording

 Using music as an outlet post-divorce, Adele went to the studio describing it as "basically running away".
 Similarly to Adele's previous albums, the vocal tracks used on 30 are original demos.
 Adele wanted to create a "safe space" during the album's recording and opted to work with fewer people than on her previous project 25.
 Choosing producers Adele felt comfortable with influenced her choice in collaborators.
-Adele reunited with long-time collaborator, record producer and friend Greg Kurstin, which allowed Adele to feel as though she "could say anything, sing anything, and they wouldn't judge me."
+Adele reunited with Kurstin, a long-time collaborator and friend, which allowed her to feel as though she "could say anything, sing anything, and they wouldn't judge me."
 Together Adele and Kurstin worked on six songs; "Easy on Me", "My Little Love", "Cry Your Heart Out", "Oh My God", "I Drink Wine" and "All Night Parking".

-Originally a 15-minute song, inspired by Elton John and Bernie Taupin, "I Drink Wine" was written by Adele to express her remorse for not being present for a close friend and was later cut back following label feedback.
+Originally a 15-minute song, inspired by Elton John and Bernie Taupin, "I Drink Wine" was written by Adele to express her remorse for not being present for a close friend and was later cut short following label feedback.
 "All Night Parking" posthumously credits American jazz pianist Erroll Garner as a featured artist, making it the first song on a standard Adele album to have a featured artist credit.
 Adele worked with previous collaborators and Swedish producers and songwriters Max Martin and Shellback, and Canadian singer-songwriter Tobias Jesso Jr. "Oh My God", produced by Kurstin, was written during a period of time when Adele's anxiety was subsiding.
-Referencing dating post-divorce, Adele wrote the song inspired by her first time flirting after her split with Simon Konecki.
+Referencing dating post-divorce, Adele wrote the song inspired by her first time flirting after her split with Konecki.

 Adele also worked with producers for the first time, including Swedish composer Ludwig Göransson, and British producer Inflo (of the music collective Sault).
 Heavily inspired by the Judy Garland biopic, Adele was attracted to the new sounds, chords and cadences Göransson introduced to her which led to the song "Strangers by Nature".
 Adele immediately gravitated towards Inflo, due to their similar age and both being raised in North London.
 The pair's recording sessions would often start with extensive conversations, before pin-pointing an emotion they wanted to write about.
 Together they wrote and produced three songs, "Woman like Me", "Hold On" and "Love Is a Game".
 The latter was inspired by Breakfast at Tiffany's, which was played on mute during the recording sessions.
 "Hold On" was written by Adele regarding the numerous times she lost hope during her divorce and features backing vocals from her friends.
 Recalling writing the track Adele said; "I remember I didn't belly laugh for about a year.
 But I didn't realize I was making progress until I wrote 'Hold On' and listened to it back.
 Later, I was like, 'Oh, fuck, I've really learned a lot.
 I've really come a long way.'"
 By February 2020, 30 was mostly completed, except for some orchestral elements and backing vocals.